MicrosoftDocs/query-docs/query-languages/dax/bitxor-function-dax.md

 ## Return value

-A bitwise 'XOR' of two numbers.
+A bitwise XOR of two numbers.

 ## Remarks